stuartcusackie/statamic-blade-view-data/README.md

 # Statamic Blade View Data

-Optimised Facades to access Statamic data from within Blade views and components.
+Facades to access Statamic data from within Blade views and components.
 Also includes built-in caching of navigations.

 ## Installation